 - Tales of MU has a variation of this.
 While some magic "just works", such as divine healing, much of the mechanics of magic are explained, in excruciating detail.
+In fact, studying magic this way is the main character's college major.
 For example: enchantment works somewhat differently for each caster, but the methods of figuring out those variations is highly formalized.
 Though if you poke too hard at how the universe works, it will poke back.

-- In "Feeling Pinkie Keen", she spends the entire episode trying to debunk Pinkie Pie's claim of having a psychic "Pinkie Sense".
+- In "Feeling Pinkie Keen", Twilight spends the entire episode trying to debunk Pinkie Pie's claim of having a psychic "Pinkie Sense".
 When Pinkie points out that Twilight herself can do magic, she claims that her talent is a science, instead of something random like Pinkie's.
-Magic happens to be a natural trait of unicorn ponies like Twilight, and her friend Rarity demonstrates similar abilities.
+Twilight tries to analyse how Pinkie Sense works, too, but it proves unanalysable (at least by her narrow-minded methods).

 - Doctor Doom in Iron Man: Armored Adventures is similar to the comics incarnation; he appears to possess both advanced science and magical powers from his armor.
 Tony Stark is bewildered as this version of him has only previously encountered technological threats.
 However, after further examining the armor Tony concludes that Doom is using extremely next-generation tech to manipulate quantum fields or some such Techno Babble, similar to the series Macguffins he and the Mandarin are searching for.
 Doom even summons an entity (or at least its arm) from another dimension to attack Iron Man and says that primitive people would have called it a demon, meaning that the "magic is advanced science and vice-versa" line in the Thor film may apply to Armored Adventures.